 The Kilbeacon parish register shows a John Costello of Mullinavat who had a wife Judith Fanning, several of whose children were baptized in the 1840s.
 Sometime between 1846 and 1850, John died, it seems, since after 1850, Judith Fanning Costello appears in the parish register as the wife of Thomas Ryan of Buckstown.
 The first time it mentions a child born to Thomas Ryan and Judith Fanning, the parish priest writes her family name as Costello, then crosses it out and writes Fanning.
 This shows us that Judith Fanning Ryan was the same woman previously married to John Costello.
 This is the same Thomas Ryan who left the 1865 will naming Walter Costello.

 And so I conclude that there was some sort of connection between the Ryan family and the Costellos.
-In fact, I also find Valentine Ryan’s wife Bridget in the Kilbeacon register as sponsor for the baptism of two of Thomas Ryan and Judith Fanning’s children, Eliza and Joanna.
-When Bridget was sponsor of the baptism of Thomas and Judith’s daughter Eliza on 17 October 1850, the other sponsor was James Holden, who also evidently lived in Mullinavat at this time, and who appears to be related to the William Holden who married Valentine Ryan’s sister Judith.
+In fact, I also find Valentine Ryan’s wife Bridget in the Kilbeacon register as sponsor for the baptism of Thomas Ryan and Judith Fanning’s daughter Eliza on 17 October 1850.
+The other sponsor was James Holden, who also evidently lived in Mullinavat at this time, and who appears to be related to the William Holden who married Valentine Ryan’s sister Judith.
 John Costello, the first husband of Judith Fanning, was a sponsor for the baptism of William Holden and Judith Ryan’s daughter Catherine on 21 April 1843.

 In June 1999, Tom McEvoy sent me a map showing the location of Watt Costello’s house just southeast of the road into Mullinavat from Buckstown.
 Tom told me that neither this house nor the house rented by Valentine Ryan is still standing.
 As the letter Tom sent me accompanying this map tells me, Walter Costello’s house, which adjoined Valentine Ryan’s, is circled in yellow on the original map from which (see below) his annotated map is taken.* The green circle marks the McEvoy house, and the red circle is the house of a Mary Ryan whom Tom knew, a woman who operated a sweet shop from the bottom floor of her two-story house on the road from Buckstown into Mullinavat.